symfony/demo/README.md

 $ symfony serve
 ```

-And access the application in your browser at the given URL (<https://localhost:8000> by default).
+Then access the application in your browser at the given URL (<https://localhost:8000> by default).

 If you don't have the Symfony binary installed, run `php -S localhost:8000 -t public/`
 to use the built-in PHP web server or [configure a web server][3] like Nginx or